top of page

 How to Avoid It

-• Form a project team early.
-Bringing together your builder, architect, engineer, and certifier before finalizing design concepts ensures your plans are practical and cost-effective.
+• Create a project team early.
+Collaborate with your builder, architect, engineer, and certifier before finalizing design concepts to ensure practicality and cost-effectiveness.

 Why It’s a Mistake